 - 1. Advance in the definitions of TRO MSE management objectives and performance indicators.
 Further details are provided in the MSE roadmap (Appendix 15). - 2.
-Continuing to make progress on the stand alone MSE for the Western stock of skipjack as detailed in SCRS/2020/140.
+Continuing to make progress on the stand alone MSE for the western stock of skipjack as detailed in Huynh et al., 2020.
 Additionally, exploring the inclusion of an OM which includes catches other than from Brazil.